Page Reviewed / Updated - Jun. 2015

 Most pharmaceutical companies offer prescription assistance programs, sometimes called PAPs, for individuals that require a prescription but cannot afford the cost of the drug.
 Medications are provided free of charge or if an individual has insurance, the pharmaceutical company may waive the co-payment costs.
 To find financial assistance for Alzheimer's medications, individuals should write down the name of all their Alzheimer's medications and search the database of assistance programs at this website.
 One can also learn more about Prescription Assistance Programs.

-Our website's database contains information on over 300 programs that provide financial assistance or reduce the cost of caring for the elderly and disabled.
-Many of this are specifically applicable to those suffering from Alzheimer's, dementia or other related memory disorders.
-One can search specifically for programs relevant to them by entering their demographic information into our Alzheimer's Resource Locator Tool.
+Our website's database contains information on over 300 programs that provide financial assistance or reduce the cost of caring for the elderly.
+Many of these programs are specifically applicable to those suffering from Alzheimer's, dementia or other related memory disorders.
+One can search specifically for programs relevant to them by entering their demographic information into our Resource Locator Tool.

 The table below contains the average cost by state for Alzheimer's Care in assisted living residences.
 The first column is sort alphabetically and the second column is sorted from the least to the most expensive state.